jdm4pku/jdm4pku.github.io/_pages/about.md

 - My research interests mainly focus on Requirements Engineering, Large Language Models, and AI for Software Engineering.

 # 🔥 News
+- *2025.10*: &nbsp;🎉🎉 Our paper "Unlocking the Silent Needs: Business-Logic-Driven Iterative Requirements Auto-completion" has been accepted by [ICSE 26](https://conf.researchr.org/home/icse-2026).
 - *2025.08*: &nbsp;🎉🎉 Our paper "Envisioning Intelligent Requirements Engineering via Knowledge-Guided Multi-Agent Collaboration" has been accepted by [ASE 25](https://conf.researchr.org/home/ase-2025).
 - *2025.06*: &nbsp;🎉🎉 Our paper "Automatic Multi-level Feature Tree Construction for Domain-Specific Reusable Artifacts Management" has been accepted by [RE 2025](https://conf.researchr.org/home/re-2025).
 - *2025.05*: &nbsp;🎉🎉 Our paper "Towards Structure-aware Model for Multi-modal Knowledge Graph Completion" has been accepted by [IEEE TMM]().